Ebb & Flow

 Expression, not perfection

-I’ve been a realist photographer most of my life, but have also searched for a long time to find a way to convincingly present the emotion and power of our environment.
+I’ve long searched for a way to convincingly present the emotion and power of our environment.

 Emotion, as in any art, is an integral part of photography.
 In whatever way we experience the world around us, by seeing the sights, hearing the sounds or smelling the smells, these senses all evoke emotional responses and in doing so, create memories.
 We learn that every one of us sees the world differently, hears sounds differently and experiences smells differently.
 So how do we, as photographers, convey in our work those intimate perceptions to others?